Why It’s Not Laziness: Understanding Executive Dysfunction in Adult ADHD

 Practical, ADHD‑Friendly Strategies

 Commit to just five minutes of a task.
+Set a timer.
 This reduces mental resistance and often leads to continued progress once momentum begins.
+Even if you stop after five minutes, you’ve broken the inertia.

 Working in the presence of another person, physically or virtually, helps regulate attention and motivation.
-This method is widely used in the U.S. ADHD community.
+This method is widely used in the ADHD community.
+You don’t even have to interact—just knowing someone else is present can anchor your focus.

-Brief dopamine-boosting activities—such as music, movement, or a small reward—can help activate the brain before starting a task.
+Brief dopamine‑boosting activities—such as listening to energetic music, doing a quick exercise, or eating a small treat—can help activate the brain before starting a task.
+The key is to use it as a launchpad, not a distraction.

 Mental Health Support Matters